-Looking for the best places to eat in Clearwater, Florida?
-Though it’s most famous for its beautiful beaches, Clearwater restaurants are pretty amazing too.
-Restaurants in Clearwater Fl range from fine dining with sunset views to an old baitshack where you can have fresh shrimp and beer while overlooking the water! has some amazing restaurants too.
-We’ve eaten a quite a few (it’s our favorite getaway) and these are what we think are some of the best restaurants in Clearwater!
+Want to eat at the best restaurants in Clearwater, Florida?
+Though it’s most famous for its gorgeous sugar sand beaches, Clearwater restaurants are pretty amazing too.
+You’ll find everything from fine dining with sunset views to an old baitshack on the water with fresh shrimp and cold beer.
+We’ve tried out quite a few (it’s our favorite getaway) and these are some of our all-time favorites!

 Thanks so much to these restaurants for hosting me and my guests.
 All opinions are 100% my own.

-I love living in southwest Florida, where it’s just a quick drive to some of the most beautiful beaches in the country.
-Usually when we want a beach day, we just head to one of our local Sarasota beaches like Siesta Key.
+I love living in southwest Florida!
+It’s just a quick drive to some of the most amazing beaches in the country, including our local Sarasota beaches like Siesta Key.

-Sometimes I want to get out of town though, even if I don’t go very far, and one of my favorite escapes is to Clearwater Beach, Florida.
-With beautiful white sugar sand, fantastic hotels and lots of activities to choose from, it’s the perfect spot for a romantic kid-free getaway, girls weekend or a family beach vacation.
+Sometimes we just want a quick getaway though and one of our favorite destinations is Clearwater Beach.
+With beautiful white sugar sand, fantastic hotels and tons of things to do, it’s the perfect spot for a romantic kid-free getaway, girls weekend or a family beach vacation.

 No matter what kind of vacation you’ve planned, you’re going to need to eat.
-In fact, finding new Clearwater restaurants to try out is one of the best reasons to visit.
-There are so many great ones and each time I discover something new.
-From restaurants with a laid back, relaxing atmosphere to fine dining in a “living room”, these are some of the best restaurants in Clearwater Beach.
+There are so many amazing Clearwater restaurants that the hardest part of eating out will be deciding where to go!
+From restaurants with laid back, relaxing atmospheres to fine dining in a “living room”, there are no shortage of places to choose from.
+We’ve been to plenty but these are some of our favorite places to eat in Clearwater.

 - Clear Sky Beachside Cafe

 - The Bait House